Choosing the right counterfactual: ITS vs. synthetic control on the same data#

 CITS treats controls as regression predictors with unconstrained coefficients and an intercept.
 This means the model can extrapolate outside the observed range of the controls — a source of potential bias.

-Synthetic Control constructs a convex combination of donors (weights sum to 1, non-negative).
+Synthetic Control constructs a convex combination of donors (weights sum to 1, non-negative) [Abadie et al., 2010].
 This forces the counterfactual to stay within the “envelope” of the controls, which is more principled when the treated unit is genuinely a mixture of the control units.

 CITS is vulnerable to control unit contamination — if the intervention indirectly affects the controls, the counterfactual will be biased.